xpetit/jobs/poleemploi/dump/README.md

 sys     0m27.604s
 ```

-The result is a JSON Lines with a size of approximately 420MB compressed (2.5GB uncompressed).
+The result is a JSON Lines file with a size of approximately 420MB compressed (2.5GB uncompressed).

 Due to the limits of 150 offers/req & 4 reqs/sec, it doesn't seem possible to go faster using this API fairly.